Pratik-Talegaonkar/cp-java-solutions/README.md

-# Competitive Programming Practice
+# Competitive Programming

-This repository contains my **competitive programming practice** — solved problems, experiments, and learnings as I work through the **CP-31 sheet by TLE Eliminators** and participate in contests from time to time.
+This repository contains my - solved problems, experiments, and learnings as I work through the CP-31 sheet by TLE Eliminators and participate in contests from time to time.

 This is not a polished library or tutorial repo.
-It’s a **practice ground**.
+It’s a practice ground.

 ---